 Our results will guide efforts by land managers to restore prairie ecosystems and promote pollinator habitat.
-We have received frequent input from land managers that good experimental research on the impacts of haying is needed to determine its utility in prairie management.
+Land managers frequently tell us that good experimental research on the impacts of having is needed to determine its utility in prairie management.
 Thus, our results will be directly relevant to prairie restoration on hundreds of thousands of acres of both public and private lands throughout the state.